Understanding Body Acidity

 Acid pH changes of blood are now thought to result in the following:

-The structural weakening of the cardiocascularity also creates irregularities of blood pressure, which further exacerbates the above problems.
+The structural weakening of the cardiovascularity also creates irregularities of blood pressure, which further exacerbate the above problems.

 Acidosis reduces oxygen in the blood.
-As all living tissues, especially the heart and brain need oxygen to function; a lack of it will lead to eventual death.
-Having an acidic pH will reduce the amount of oxygen that is delivered to the cells.
-They will eventually die.
+As all living tissues, especially the heart and brain, need oxygen to function, a lack of it will lead to eventual death.
+Having an acidic pH will reduce the amount of oxygen that is delivered to the cells, and they will eventually die.